 The AL setting allows two setpoints to be selected for the same relay, producing a HI-LO alarm band.
 In this mode, Relay A will trip inside or outside of the band, depending upon the Phase selected.
-See Figure 26 for further details.
+See Figure 18 for further details.

-Relay B Mode Relay C Mode

-Relay B and C can be used in two ways: as a setpoint control, or as an alarm.
+Relay B Mode Relay B can be used in a number of ways: as a setpoint control, or as an alarm.
 The two settings for Relay B Mode are CON and FAIL.
-Relay B also is set up for 2 "clean modes", but these modes are generally not used for toroidal conductivity.
-They are used to activate automatic sensor cleaning systems that are generally not required.

-The CON setting enables normal setpoint operation for Relay B/C. Relay B/C then operates identically to Relay A, with settings for setpoint, hysteresis, delay and phasing appearing in the CONFIG menu automatically.
+The CON setting enables normal setpoint operation for Relay B. Relay B then operates identically to Relay A, with settings for setpoint, hysteresis, delay and phasing appearing in the CONFIG menu automatically.
+See Figure 17 for details.

-The FAIL setting enables the fail alarm mode for Relay B/C. Relay B/C will then trip on any condition that causes the FAIL icon to be displayed on the LCD.
-Note that the Relay C indicator shows up only on the lower screen of the display next to the temperature reading.
-This is because the default setting for relay C is the FAIL setting.
+The FAIL setting enables the fail alarm mode for Relay B. Relay B will then trip on any condition that causes the FAIL icon to be displayed on the LCD.
 Using this mode allows the User to send alarm indications to other remote devices.
+See Figure 18 for details.